 Yoon Sil Choi, Major: Civil Engineering

-Faculty Mentor: Danmeng Shuai, Civil and Environmental Engineering
+- Faculty Mentor: Danmeng Shuai, Civil and Environmental Engineering

-Project: "Development of a Solar Photocatalytic Reactor for Sustainable Water Purification"
+- Project: "Development of a Solar Photocatalytic Reactor for Sustainable Water Purification"

-Recognizing that solar-energy-enabled photocatalysis is an advanced, yet sustainable oxidation process for water treatment, this project seeks to find an optimal design using graphitic carbon nitride as a photocatalyst for contaminent removal and disinfection.
+Recognizing that solar-energy-enabled photocatalysis is an advanced, yet sustainable oxidation process for water treatment, this project seeks to find an optimal design using graphitic carbon nitride as a photocatalyst for contaminant removal and disinfection.

 Claire Franco, Majors: International Affairs and Geography

-Faculty Mentor: Robert Orttung, Elliott School of International Affairs
+- Faculty Mentor: Robert Orttung, Elliott School of International Affairs

-Project: "Approaches to Addressing Food Insecurity Across Arctic Cities"
+- Project: "Approaches to Addressing Food Insecurity Across Arctic Cities"

 Given that Arctic cities typically rely on long supply chains for their food consumption, this project inquires into how best can these communities marshal their resources to ensure that their citizens have access to sufficient food supplies.